-- If a cat’s surgery preparation needs attention such as additional shaving.
+- If a cat’s surgery preparation needs attention such as additional shaving or bladder expression.

-- If special items such as extra instruments, sterile Carmalts, drapes, or extra gauze are needed.
-Notify the Clinic Supervisor, if the Veterinary Assistant does not have the necessary supplies.
+- If special items such as extra instruments, drapes, or gauze are needed.
+Notify the Clinic Supervisor if needed supplies are unavailable.

 - If you are concerned about the cat’s condition during surgery.

-- If a cat should receive subcutaneous fluids after surgery for advanced pregnancy, excessive blood loss, etc., ask the Veterinary Assistant to record the volume of fluids needed on the Medical Record and affix a yellow “Fluids” tag to the left front paw.
+- If a cat should receive subcutaneous fluids after surgery including cases of advanced pregnancy and excessive blood loss.
+Ask the Veterinary Assistant to record the volume of fluids needed on the Medical Record and affix a yellow “Fluids” tag to the left front paw.